gitendo/bmp2cgb/README.md

 `bmp2cgb -d font8x8.bmp` - this will disable duplicate removal and x/y flipping, so you'll get output as in image.
 If we place it at $8200 we'll get ascii mapping, so writing TEXT will be equal to copying it to character map memory without additional code.
 In the end we'll need only font8x8.chr and font8x8.pal.

 `bmp2cgb -p92 -q1 -r32 game_logo.bmp` - this will have optimized output, with maps expecting your first tile at $85C0 (we leave $8000-$81FF empty, fonts will take $8200-$85A4).
 Map width will be expanded to 32 characters and will be padded with 32 value, which is $20 (ascii space).
 Also maps will be expecting your palette data in slot 1, since we need slot 0 to store font palette. `-r` option is for lazy coders who prefer to copy whole map using DMA or simple loop.

-If you convert sprites, make sure that background color has lower RGB value than others.
-Otherwise it will end up on wrong position in palette and the output will be unusable.
-I'll try to add proper option later.

 ### Bugs
 There's some weird issue with `memcmp` in `convertData()` function when you compile on Linux.
 It doesn't crash but the output data/info is unusable.
 I couldn't nail it so I temporarily fixed it with some ugly hack. :/